RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-11-homebrew-fundamentals.markdown

 ###Making Your Own Packages
-Homebrew is Ruby-based, so if you know Ruby, you can create your own packages.
+Homebrew is Ruby-based, so Rubyists can create their own packages.
 Details can be found in the (continuously updated) [Homebrew repo on GitHub](https://github.com/Homebrew/).